wolfgarbe/WordSegmentationDP/README.md

 # WordSegmentationDP
-Fast Word Segmentation using a Dynamic Programming approach.
+Word Segmentation using a Dynamic Programming approach.

 For a faster Word Segmentation using a Triangular Matrix approach have a look at [WordSegmentationTM](https://github.com/wolfgarbe/WordSegmentationTM).